artainmo/machine-learning/README.md

 ### Expected/y data

 If your NN has multiple output nodes, the y or expected values column, should be transformed not in single values but in vectors with same size as output nodes.
+Whereby the nodes that contain correct answer should equal 1 while those that do not 0.

 ### Normalization

-Normalization refers to reducing scale of data and leads to all features being on same scale, elimination of outliers and decreases computational costs.
+Normalization refers to reducing scale of data and leads to all features being on same scale, elimination of outliers and decreases computational costs.<br>
+Normalizing is necessary when you use different features with completely different value scales.
+It can also help increase the algorithm speed by making it converge quicker, this is useful when the data contains huge values.

-* min-max normalization: When we do not want impact of outliers.
+* min-max normalization: When we do not want impact of outliers, output 0_1.
-* z-score normalization: When we do want impact of outliers, also avoid problem whereby different data has different max values
+* z-score normalization: When we do want impact of outliers, output mean of 0 and a standard deviation of 1.

 ### Data Splitting

-Data can further be split into training data and test data (0.8 - 0.2 recommended ratio), training data is used to train the NN and test data to verify overfitting.
-Also possible training, test and validation set (0.6, 0.2, 0.2).
+Data can further be split into training dataset and test dataset (0.8 - 0.2 recommended ratio), training dataset is used to train the NN and test dataset to verify overfitting.

+Also possible is to use training, validation and test dataset (0.6, 0.2, 0.2).
+Whereby the validation dataset is used to monitor the model's performance and fine-tune NN parameters accordingly during training.<br>
+To be more precise the validation dataset is used to evaluate overfitting after each training epoch (or a batch of epochs).
+This evaluation allows for NN parameter tuning, especially regularization parameters to limit overfitting such as the early-stop or dropout methods.
+It could also help adjust learning-rates or other parameters to avoid local-minima.

-Relaunching fit function multiple times, to find good random splitting for data splitting but potentially weight init too, is possible.
+Relaunching fit function multiple times, to find good random splitting for data splitting but potentially random weight init too, is possible.

 ### Describe

 Describe function goes over each feature in data and looks at different analytical parameters:
 * See if data is correct in terms of numbers, are there missing values?
 * See if data needs to be normalized?
 Big values or already small?
 Different features same scale?
-Alot of outliers?
+A lot of outliers?

+One way of handling missing values is to replace them by the mean of that feature.

-Skewness, gives normal distribution of values or measure of symmetry, 0 is symmetrical, +0.5 / -0.5 moderately skewed, +1/-1 is highly skewed, skewed data indicates outliers in tail region.
+Skewness, gives normal distribution of values or measure of symmetry, 0 is symmetrical, +0.5/-0.5 moderately skewed, +1/-1 is highly skewed, skewed data indicates outliers in tail region.

-Kurtosis result high number means the dataset has lots of outliers, outliers can be good or not, if not they can be removed or min-max normalization can be used
+Kurtosis, when resulting in high number means the dataset has lots of outliers, outliers can be good or not, if not they can be removed or min-max normalization can be used.

 ### Pairplot

-Pair-plot compares two features over the different classes, in a line plot and scatterplot:
+Pair-plot visually compares two features over the different classes, in a line-plot and scatter-plot:

-* Scatterplots are useful to find correlations and homogeneity between two features.
+* Scatter-plots are useful to find correlations and homogeneity between two features.
 If two features are homogenous, one of them has low predictive power and can be eliminated.

-* Line plots are useful to find correlations between classes in one feature Features that are homogenous or have low variation over the classes are not interesting as they have low predictive power.
+* Line-plots are useful to find correlations between classes relative to one feature.
+A feature that is homogenous, has low variation over the classes, is not interesting as it has low predictive power, thus can be removed.

 ## Debugging a Learning algorithm
 ### Evaluation